 Wednesday, December 3, 2008

-UPDATE 12/03/08: Police spokesman Bill Cassell could offer no viable theory as to why the family pit bull (or pit bull mix) killed Alexander Adams.
-He said the boy's grandmother was walking with the dog's food bowl into a room where the dog was normally fed.
-The toddler followed her into the room and was attacked.
-Police are submitting investigation results to the district attorney's office to see if charges are warranted.
+UPDATE 12/03/08: Police spokesman Bill Cassell could offer no theory as to why the family pit bull killed Alexander Adams.
+The boy's grandmother was walking with the dog's food bowl into a room where the dog was normally fed.
+The toddler followed and was attacked, he said.
+"While it's possible that the presence of food, combined with the young victim in the area where the dog was normally fed, triggered the attack, there is nothing definitive that can be determined," Cassell said.

-Las Vegas, NV - In a developing story, a 2-year-old boy was fatally attacked by at least one dog at his home.
-According to Las Vegas police spokesman Bill Cassell, the boy and his younger brother were being taken care of by their grandmother when the child was fatally bitten.
+Las Vegas, NV - In a developing story, a 2-year-old boy was fatally attacked by at least one dog at his home on the 6200 block of Warm River Road near Washington Avenue.
+Las Vegas police spokesman Bill Cassell said the boy and his younger brother were being taken care of by their grandmother when the child was fatally bitten.
 Cassell described the dogs as "mix-breed terriers" and that the dogs also might be a "type of pit bull pit bull" weighing between 40-45 pounds.

 10/07/08: 2008 Fatality: Infant Dies After Being Mauled in Waianea